Stouffville line: Schedule

+On August 15, 2025, GO Transit introduced one new train trip between Union Station and Unionville in each direction during the afternoon rush hour in response to increased ridership as a result of the Canadian National Exhibition (CNE).
+These trips were later permanently added to the Stouffville line schedule.
+On October 27, 2025, one southbound trip from Unionville during the morning rush hour and a second northbound trip to Unionville were added.

 Route

 The Stouffville line operates entirely over railways owned by Metrolinx.
-The line begins at Union Station and follows the Kingston Subdivision (GO Lakeshore East line) to Scarborough Junction, just east of Scarborough GO Station.
+The line begins at Union Station and follows CN's Kingston Subdivision and the GO Lakeshore East line to Scarborough Junction, just east of Scarborough GO Station.
 It then branches north onto the Metrolinx Uxbridge Subdivision, originally the Toronto and Nipissing Railway.

 Route description

 From Union Station to Scarborough GO station, the Stouffville line's tracks are shared with the Kingston Subdivision and the Lakeshore East GO Transit corridor.
 The first station after Union Station, Danforth GO Station, is therefore shared with Lakeshore East trains.
 Stouffville line trains no longer serve Danforth and Scarborough stations.
 The Stouffville GO train switches to the Uxbridge Subdivision at Scarborough and begins curving towards the north until the Midland and Danforth Road intersection, at which point the line points straight north.
-The train then passes through residential neighborhoods up to Eglinton Avenue, and stops at the Kennedy GO station, which is the terminus for the TTC's Line 2, the former Line 3, and the future Line 5.
+The train then passes through residential neighborhoods up to Eglinton Avenue, and stops at the Kennedy GO station, which is the terminus for the TTC's Line 2, the former Line 3, and Line 5.

 As the train progresses through the route travelling adjacent to the Scarborough RT corridor in between Eglinton Avenue and Ellesmere Road, the train enters several industrial districts.
 Near the Kennedy GO Station area are several industrial spurs serviced during the overnight hours by the Canadian National Railway, the former Uxbridge Sub owner.
 Continuing north, the train arrives at Agincourt GO station next, which is close to Sheppard Avenue.

 North of Sheppard Avenue, the train passes through more residential and industrial areas.
 Just south of Steeles Avenue is the Milliken GO Station.
 Past Milliken, the train crosses Steeles Avenue and the site where the original Milliken station once stood, and enters the City of Markham, continuing north.
 Past Denison Street, the Stouffville train descends below 14th Avenue and the CN York Subdivision tracks before making its way back up, going beneath Highway 407 and stopping at Unionville GO Station.